geomidas/perfin-backend/README.md

 # PerFin
-Personal Finance app that helps you
+Personal Finance app that helps you...
  - Track your monthly salary
  - Plan your monthly money allocation
  - Track your monthly debt repayments